Coneriys/apache4/docs/content/reference/install-configuration/providers/others/http.md

 ---
-title: "Traefik HTTP Documentation"
+title: "apache4 HTTP Documentation"
-description: "Provide your dynamic configuration via an HTTP(S) endpoint and let Traefik Proxy do the rest.
+description: "Provide your dynamic configuration via an HTTP(S) endpoint and let apache4 Proxy do the rest.
 Read the technical documentation."
 ---

-# Traefik & HTTP
+# apache4 & HTTP

-Provide your [install configuration](../overview.md) via an HTTP(S) endpoint and let Traefik do the rest!
+Provide your [install configuration](../overview.md) via an HTTP(S) endpoint and let apache4 do the rest!

 ## Configuration Example